johannesbottcher/titlepageExamples/README.md

-# titlepages
+# titlepageExamples

 Some titlepages done in LaTeX.
 Those are mere examples, there is no warranty that the code will work for your projects or that the code is in any form *correct*.
 Use it at your own risk and with some common sense.
 All examples are self-contained and ready to compile.
+In most examples, the documentclass can be changed if needed.
 Special requirements will be noted in comments.
 There is absolutely no naming scheme, names will mostly consist of animal names.
+If you decide to use one of the examples as a base for your own titlepage, please leave a link to the example in your tex-code.

 -------